In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 When the amount of memory allocated to your WordPress site isn’t enough to perform tasks required by a feature or plugin that you have installed, errors occur that can prevent you from being able to access your admin area.

 To learn how to troubleshoot and fix errors related to memory size, go here:

 If the problem preventing you from being able to access your WordPress admin area is not being caused by issues with your WordPress database, the next step is to see if there are any security issues with your WordPress site.

 The worst case scenario for not being able to log into your WordPress admin area is that your site has been hacked or attacked by a malicious user.

 If a hacker gains control of your administration area, they can lock you out and wreak havoc on your site

-To troubleshoot problems related to WordPress security, see the tutorials below:
+To troubleshoot errors related to WordPress security, go here:

 - How To Protect Your WordPress Site From Brute-Force Attacks